mjwhite8119/TFTraining/README.md

     pip install openvino-dev[tensorflow2] FAILS!!

 Can't use the python scripts on M1 right now because unable to install rawpy.
 See [Python-Image-Converter](https://github.com/achimoraites/Python-Image-Converter/issues/4) issue

+Install the Runtime since it has the converter.
+It gets installed into `/opt/intel/openvino_2022`

+Then setup the environment by putting this in `.bashrc`

+    source /opt/intel/openvino_2022/setupvars.sh

 ### Get data from the Raspberry Pi